hi-aryan/social-network/usefulSHELL.md

 # TODO:
 *new*
-* CRUCIAL: add pagination to /courses/course/id page!!!
-"i've already implemented it in two pages so can i just copy that strucute?

-BE AWARE OF DOWNSTREAM ISSUES!
-IT MIGHT NOT BE EXACTLY SIMILAR SITUATION HERE!!

-Downstream pitfalls to watch for:

-• Anywhere you used reviews|length must become reviews.total
-• Anywhere you sliced reviews[:3] must now be reviews.items[:3]
-• Make sure your average‐rating macro sums over reviews.items

-i'm certain there are many more downsteam effects to watch out for!! be ware!! be very thorough when making any changes!
-"

 * ta bort en av boxarna i /courses/course/id: bara en med 'avg rating' och under det 3 'Recent Reviews'. eller gör allt som redan finns till en.
-* how are the 'Student Reviews' in /courses/course/id sorted?! vissa har äldre högre upp!
 * byt ordning på färgerna i New Post knappen för mobile (ser skumt ut med gradients åt samma håll)
 * remove the blue border that appears when clicking the New Post (gradient-anim) button???
 * make "Back to Search" prettier in courses/course/id (antingen ta bort texten och bara ha pil eller gör den mindre). and perhaps move it to top left (Maybe add the gradient-anim class?!) more it to somewhere better placed (AND BE WARE OF DOWNSTREAM ISSUES OF WHERE THE BACK TO SEARCH WAS! i think the text to the left is spaced or something dependent on or with attention to the button)